 - The dollar had rallied to our \$99 target which we laid out back in June of this year when we started tracking the dollar. - Despite hopes to the contrary, the dollar remains in a strongly rising uptrend.
-Given a "strong dollar" erodes corporate profits on exports (which makes up 40% of corporate profits overall) a strong dollar combined with tariffs isn't great for corporate bottom lines. - · Watch earnings carefully over the next quarter. - It is highly likely the dollar will continue its bullish trend with negative rates spreading all over Europe. - The rally has now triggered a "buy" signal which keeps us dollar bullish for now.
+Given a "strong dollar" erodes corporate profits on exports (which makes up 40% of corporate profits overall) a strong dollar combined with tariffs isn't great for corporate bottom lines.
+Watch earnings carefully during this quarter. - The dollar is back to the bottom of its uptrend and is very oversold.
+A rally in the dollar is likely from currently levels. - The "buy" signal keeps us dollar bullish for now.